David Silva: Style of play

-A talented and agile left-footed player, Silva is known for having an excellent first touch, good dribbling skills, and outstanding technical ability, which, along with his intelligent attacking movements, allow him to retain possession in tight spaces, and to create space for himself and teammates to open up a defence.
-His composure on the ball, as well as his vision, passing accuracy, ability to read the game, pick a pass, and control the tempo of his team's play have seen him become one of the best players in the world in his position, as well as one of the best midfielders in Premier League history, and earned him the nicknames Merlin and El Mago.
+A talented and agile left-footed player, Silva was known for having an excellent first touch, good dribbling skills, and outstanding technical ability, which, along with his intelligent attacking movements, allowed him to retain possession in tight spaces, and to create space for himself and teammates to open up a defence.

+Silva's composure on the ball, as well as his vision, passing accuracy, ability to read the game, pick a pass, and control the tempo of his team's play, saw him become one of the best players in the world in his position, as well as one of the best midfielders in Premier League history, and earned him the nicknames Merlin (reference to the legendary wizard Merlin) and El Mago.
+He is also considered one of the greatest midfielders of his generation and one of Manchester City's greatest ever players.

-Although he primarily serves as a playmaker for his team, he is capable of scoring goals himself as well as creating them, which enables him to be deployed in several offensive roles: he is usually fielded in a free role as an attacking midfielder, where he is given space to roam the pitch, but has also been used as a winger, as a false 9, as a second striker or as a deeper-lying central midfielder.
+Although he primarily served as a playmaker for his team, Silva was capable of scoring goals himself as well as creating them, which enabled him to be deployed in several offensive roles: he was usually fielded in a free role as an attacking midfielder, where he was given space to roam the pitch, but was also used as a winger, as a false 9, as a second striker or as a deeper-lying central midfielder.

 Personal life

 During December 2017, Silva had been missing games to return to Spain for personal reasons.
-On 3 January 2018, he said that his new son, Mateo, had been born extremely prematurely and was fighting to stay alive.
+On 3 January 2018, he said that his newborn son, Mateo, had been born extremely prematurely and was fighting to stay alive.
 On 11 May 2018, Mateo was reported as healthy and was allowed to come home.

-On 31 August 2020, he tested positive for COVID-19.